 As a small business, it’s a must to have an online presence nowadays.
 But having a website is only half the battle.
 You also have to make sure that people find you online.
 And that’s where your small business SEO (search engine optimisation) comes in.

-Regardless if people are looking for your opening hours or for a company like yours in their local area – optimising your website for search engines can make a huge difference to your bottom line.
+Whether people are looking specifically for your opening hours or generally for a company like yours in their local area – optimising your website for search engines can make a huge difference to your bottom line.

 Here are a few tips to get you started with your small business SEO and make your company website more visible to your ideal clients.